influxdata/influxdb/QUERIES.md

 LIST SERIES WHERE region = 'uswest'

 LIST SERIES FROM cpu_load WHERE region = 'uswest' LIMIT 10

+-- returns the 100 - 109 rows in the result.
+In the case of LIST SERIES, which returns -- series split into measurements.
+Each series counts as a row.
+So you could see only a -- single measurement returned, but 10 series within it.
+LIST SERIES FROM cpu_load WHERE region = 'uswest' LIMIT 10 OFFSET 100

 -- list all retention policies on a database
 LIST RETENTION POLICIES mydb